irsat000/CAI-Tools/README.md

 Note: Mobile phone users can use Firefox mobile or Kiwi browser.

-# How to
-Download the extension from extension stores.
-When inside a chat page, you will see a button named CAI Tools on top right corner.
-Click on the button to open the CAI Tools menu.
-You will see all the features in there.

 # Premium - How to unlock
 Go to Patreon page and become a free member.
 When you do the Unlock Premium action in the extension's menu, you will receive 7-day free trial.
 If you like it or want to support me, you can upgrade your membership.
 If you are a paid member of any tier, starting with only $3, you will have access to Premium features as long as you are a member.

 # News
--v2.6.1 fixes Firefox problem that doesn't let you save more than one history in custom history.

--v2.6.0 brought Custom History.

--v2.5.1 fixed the gpt prompt importing as chat summary problem.

--v2.5.0 brought Chat Summary feature.
-Character Import has become free.

 # Known problems
-Chat Summary may not return summaries due to failing conversation request to ChatGPT.

-Chat may not load on the CAI Tools menu, history has more chance of failing.

 # Feature List
 ###### Custom History (premium)